 The friendly theme continued into the skiing itself.
 There were lists put out every evening so you could sign up to ski with people of a similar ability – you just added your name to the intermediate list for example, and all met the next day outside at the allotted time – which was perfect for some of the couples who skied at different abilities (or one who wanted to ski hard and the other who wanted to shop and spa for the week).

 Every day there would be a restaurant named for lunch – so if you found halfway through the day that you were with the wrong ski group, you could attach yourself to another one – and there would be an après-ski spot listed too, so you could do ski school (or stay in bed all day) and still be part of the afternoon’s festivities.

-The chalet Rosanna was sited just off the main pedestrian street which runs through St Anton, just a few minutes walk from the main Galzigbahn and Gampenbahn lifts and the ski schools but also just a short stagger from the most popular bars in town.
-Of course, in St Anton the après starts up in the mountains, most famously at the Mooserwirt and the Krazy Kangeroo, and there were plenty of people staying at the Chalet Rosanna who were up for silly dancing and Jager shots.
+The Chalet Rosanna was sited just off the main pedestrian street which runs through St Anton, just a few minutes walk from the main Galzigbahn and Gampenbahn lifts and the ski schools but also just a short stagger from the most popular bars in town.
+Of course, in St Anton the après starts up in the mountains, most famously at the Mooserwirt and the Krazy Kangaroo, and there were plenty of people staying at the Chalet Rosanna who were up for silly dancing and Jaeger shots.

 The best thing about travelling alone, I soon discovered, is that you can stick to your own schedule: whether you wanted an early night or to dance until dawn you could find someone who wanted to do that too and you could jump from group to group rather than having to be with the same people all the time.